endlessbux/cs3524_assessment_3_team_b/readme.md

 ###### Movement
 * User can move around in any direction.
 ###### Location
-* Start location of every player is printed out.
+* Start location of every player is printed out
 * Information associated with player new location is displayed
 ###### Picking
 * Players can pick up items